likai1993/likai1993.github.io/_pages/about.md

 News
 ----
+2023-10: Our paper on MEV bot has been accepted by ACM SIGMETRICS 2024.
+Congrats to Shixuan and Darren!

 2023-10: Our paper on Cryptocurrency Giveaway Scams has been accepted by IEEE Blockchain 2023.
 Congrats to Darren and Shixuan!

 2023-07: Grateful to receive the "Run A Node" grant from the Ethereum Foundation.
 The funding will support our ongoing research by running a full node in Ethereum networks.